EchoMAV/EchoTherm-Daemon/README.md

 ```
 ./echothermd --kill
 ```
+> [!NOTE]
-The daemon uses a lock file placed in `/tmp/echothermd.lock` to keep track of the daemon running or not.
+> The daemon uses a lock file placed in `/tmp/echothermd.lock` to keep track of the daemon running or not.
+Typically this file is managed automatically by `echothermd`

 > [!TIP]
 > In some applications, the user may wish to run echothermd as part of a system service which starts automatically upon boot.